Rakesh9100/Click-The-Edible-Game/README.md

 <h2>Introduction📌</h2>

-A well-designed interesting game made using HTML, CSS, and JS where you can play with your favourite edible and click on it to get the highest score.
+A well-designed interesting game made using HTML, CSS, and JS where you can play with your favorite edible and click on it to get the highest score.
-- There are five categories - Fruits , Vegetables , Sweets , Snacks and Bakery .
-Click on your favourite edible to start the game.
+- There are five categories - Fruits, Vegetables, Sweets, Snacks, and Bakery Products.
+Click on your favorite edible to start the game.
 - You can choose how much time you want to spend on one edible.
 - Timer and Score are shown on the screen.
-- Clicking on one picture will increase your score by 1.
+- Clicking on one edible will increase your score by 1.
-- When the time is over , final score will be shown.
+- When the time is over, the final score will be shown.
+- All the scores are stored until you remain on the game before refreshing.
+- High Score is displayed and all the scores are shown sorted in descending order.
-- You can either click on the refresh button to play again or return to home to select a new one.
+- You can either click on the refresh button or return to home to select a new edible.

 <!-- --------------------------------------------------------------------------------------------------------------------------------------------------------- -->